Your Expert Guide

 Looking for a mix of more established homes and new-builds?
 You'll find it in Midway Hollow, just north of Dallas Love Field Airport and west of Preston Hollow.

-Real estate agent Jennifer Shindler has lived there for four years, enticed by its central location and nearby amenities.
-However, she and her business partner, JL Forke, have been introducing others to the neighborhood for nearly 14 years.
+Real estate agent Jennifer Shindler has lived there for five years, enticed by its central location and nearby amenities.
+However, she and her business partner, JL Forke, have been introducing others to the neighborhood for nearly 15 years.

 "We love the sense of community, character, large lot sizes, mature trees, and the different types of architecture throughout the neighborhood," says Shindler.

 Forke and Shindler offered up a few of their personal favorites about life in Midway Hollow.
 Here's their guide to the area: